adverley/phd-book/administration/feedback.md

 -------------------------

 **A main takeaway here is that vision-only is dangerous because the system would attend movement of the end-effectors and corners of the cloth.
-In addition, cloth state space is large and pixel space is large -> reduce with sensor instrumentation.**
+In addition, cloth state space is large and pixel space is large -> reduce with sensor instrumentation. + easy to retrain**

 Having (visually) unseen cloth states can be problematic while with tactile sensors on the cloth, you don't need viewpoint invariance.